 Are there other reasons to work remote?

 The AEU has worked to ensure that teachers receive additional benefits for working in isolated areas.
+These include:

 - Up to four Business Days per year for travel to regional centres to access services not available in remote settings.